-- 2.1 The client shall pay the fee to the artist in accordance with the schedule in the agreement.
-It is recommended that materials costs be paid prior to the commencement of production, and that the artist and production fees be paid in increments, with the final payment at the end of installation or completion. - 2.2 It is common practice for clients to withhold a percentage of the fee, e.g. 10%, until a pre-specified time after completion, e.g. 45 days.
-This is known as a hold-back fee and allows for final inspections or review of work. - 2.3 Fees and expenses will be specified prior to the production of the work.
-Minor changes to supply costs may be made in specific situations, for example, some mural walls absorb paint more, certain colours require a second coat, or the artist may require more materials, resources or time, etc. It is recommended therefore, that the client maintain a contingency reserve of no less than 10% of the budget, for the artist's potential use.
-Contingency provisions normally require the client's prior agreement for expenditure. - 2.4 Any additional taxes, permits or levies required for the project that are not included in the agreement shall be paid by the client.
-If the artist is registered for GST, the GST should be paid in addition to the artist's fees and must be agreed prior to the commencement of work. - 2.5 The client is responsible for obtaining, at its own expense, any licenses or permissions that may be legally required to permit execution of the designated work.
-These shall include, but are not limited to, copyright licenses and any permits required under municipal bylaws or other authority. - 2.6 The ownership of the work remains with the artist until all agreed fees and expenses are paid in full, at which time the title of the work shall pass to the client.
+- The engager shall pay the fee to the artist in accordance with the written contract/agreement.
+It 2.1 is recommended that materials costs be paid prior to the commencement of production, and that the artist's fee and production fees be paid in installments, with the final payment at the completion of the project. - 2.2 It is common practice for engager to withhold a percentage of the fee, e.g. 10%, until a pre-specified time after completion, e.g. 45 days.
+This is known as a hold-back fee, and allows for final inspections or review of work. - Fees and expenses will be specified prior to the production of the work.
+Minor changes to 2.3 supply costs may be made in specific situations, for example, some mural walls absorb paint more, certain colours require a second coat, or the artist may require more materials, resources or time, etc. It is recommended therefore, that the engager maintain a contingency reserve of no less than 10% of the budget, for the artist's potential use.
+Contingency provisions normally require the engager's prior agreement for expenditure. - Any additional taxes, permits or levies required for the project that are not included in the 2.4 agreement shall be paid by the engager.
+If the artist is registered for GST, the GST should be paid in addition to the artist's fees and must be agreed prior to the commencement of work. - The engager is responsible for obtaining, at their own expense, any licences or permissions 2.5 that may be legally required to permit execution of the designated work.
+These shall include, but are not limited to, copyright licences and any permits required under municipal bylaws or other authority. - The ownership of the work remains with the artist until all agreed fees and expenses are paid 2.6 in full, at which time the title of the work shall pass to the engager.

-- 2.7 The artist retains all intellectual property rights (including all moral rights) in and to the design, the work, and the maquette, at all times unless otherwise agreed by both parties in a written contract.
-(See Section 6 for more information.) - 2.8 The artist shall submit documentation of expenses (receipts, invoices, etc.) to the client as specified in the contract or written agreement.
-All expenses of the artist shall be reimbursed by the client as per the agreed schedule.
+- 2.7 The artist retains all intellectual property rights (including all moral rights) in and to the design, the work, and the proposal, at all times unless otherwise agreed by both parties in a written contract.
+(See Section 6 for more information.) - 2.8 The artist shall submit documentation of expenses (receipts, invoices, etc.) to the engager as specified in the contract or written agreement.
+All expenses of the artist shall be reimbursed by the engager as per the agreed schedule.